coding-style/format/README.md

 ### csn

-A coding style number (CSN) is a non-negative integer which uniquely refers toa coding style.
+A coding style number (CSN) is a non-negative integer which uniquely refers to a coding style.

 ### version